In my first

 conducting experiments, and analyzing

 and interpreting the results.
-W
+Whether

 or not they write any of it up, they